dreger/audaciousfox.net/_posts/articles/2016-02-06-computer-science-in-education.md

 ---
-title: "Obama pledges $4 billion in funding for computer science education in schools"
+title: "Obama Pledges $4 Billion in Funding For Computer Science Education in Schools"
 date: 2016-02-06 15:32
 source: wired
 ---